markterweele/windows-itpro-docs/windows/security/operating-system-security/system-security/windows-defender-security-center/wdsc-app-browser-control.md

 5. [Deploy](/windows/win32/srvnodes/group-policy) the updated GPO as you normally do.

 > [!NOTE]
-> If you hide all sections then **Windows Security** will show a restricted interface, as in the following screenshot:
+> If you hide all sections, then **Windows Security** shows a restricted interface, as in the following screenshot:
 >
 > ![Windows Security with all sections hidden by Group Policy.](images/wdsc-all-hide.png)